a fresh perspective on nutrition

 Richard David Feinman, The World Turned Upside Down

-You’ll need to view it on big screen for best effect.
+You’ll need to view it on a big screen for best effect.

 My 2c on nutrient density